 Here’s Steve Krug’s video, showing how he conducts a usability test

-Here’s the Excel template.
+Here’s the Excel template that has the assignment tables pre-made.
 Open it in Excel (don’t just “preview” it), highlight the chart you want, copy it, paste it into your Word document.

 Remote Usability Testing: